 In 2010, the District began the process of accreditation of the R-613 and R-616 Levees for inclusion in the updated Digital Flood Insurance Rate Map (DFIRM) published by FEMA.
 The updated data for the maps are scheduled to be completed in 2015.
 Accreditation will involve the evaluation of the levee design under flood conditions, design of improvements to meet the revised FEMA criteria, and construction of those improvements.
 The operation and maintenance manual will also be updated.
 Construction of improvements for R-613 and R-616 was scheduled to begin in early 2019, was delayed due to flooding, and work began in the late summer.
-It is scheduled for completion in 2022.
+Construction will be completed by 2023.